 This is the Wilderness section of the Chetco Wild and Scenic River that flows through the Kalmiopsis Wilderness.
-Access is challenging but a few individuals have done the run.
-Low water runs in summer have become a more popular activity as featured on a recent Oregon Public Broadcast report.
+Access is challenging but a couple-few groups do this incredible run every year.

 An access overview is given at the bottom of this page.

 There are two typical ways people do this run:

 1) Summer flows: Low water runs in summer have become a more popular activity as featured on a recent Oregon Public Broadcast report.
 The whitewater is typically less difficult (class III with a couple exceptions), but route finding more challenging.
 This is typically done using packrafts or inflatable kayaks at flows under 1,500 cfs, and is considered more of an adventure than a classic.